mariogmazza/MeMo.io/README.md

 Technologies used Node/Express/React/PassportJS/MongoDB/Mongoose and some other NPM packages.

-The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.

 ### The Idea behind it
 Build a website that brings in people for the classic game of "Simon", if user registers the scores will be saved to allow the user to measure his/her